Rulikówka: History

-On February 10, 1940, the town was seized by the USSR, along with the rest of eastern Poland during Soviet invasion of Poland.
-The town was evacuated by force; its former inhabitants brought by train to Archangelsk, Siberia.
+On February 10, 1940, the town was seized by the Soviet Union, along with the rest of eastern Poland during Soviet invasion of Poland.
+The town was evacuated by force; its former inhabitants brought by train to Arkhangelsk, Siberia.

 It was occupied by Nazi Germany in 1941.
-The USSR conquered the region in 1944.
+The Soviet Union conquered the region in 1944.

 It was formerly in the Lwów District of Poland.
 When the nation was taken by the Soviets, the bulk of the district went as well and the association was lost.